illusori/space-engineers-zi-pubsub/README.md

 ## Instructions:
 * Place on a Programmable Block.
 * That's it, there's no user-configurable stuff to do.
 Any scripts that use it will find it.
-* If you teally want some debugging info: Mark LCD panels by adding a tag to their name and on the next base scan (every 30s or so) the script will start using it.
+* If you really want some debugging info: Mark LCD panels by adding a tag to their name and on the next base scan (every 30s or so) the script will start using it.
   * `@PubSubDebugDisplay` displays info useful for script development, including performance.
   * `@PubSubWarningDisplay` displays any issues the script encountered.
   * Additionally if you have [Zephyr Industries Bar Charts](https://github.com/illusori/space-engineers-zi-bar-charts) installed it will provide two charts `"PubSub Exec Time"` and `"PubSub Instr Load"` that you can display.